EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 ### Response time

 This metric focuses on the responsiveness of support units.
-Major criteria for this report is the **submit time stamp** which must match the selected time frame.
+Major criteria for this report is the **submit timestamp** which must match the selected time frame.
 The result list shows:
 - the number of tickets responded
 - the number of responses